HaoranYi/gitProj/mtrack/README.txt

-xsign adapt the blockchain technology to track the buy and sell of a product.
+mtrack adapt the blockchain technology to track the buy and sell of a medicine.

-xsign allows the consumer to trace the item's original productor and all the intermediate distributor of the item.
+mtrack allows the consumer to trace the item's original productor and all the intermediate distributor of the item.